ChulanZhang/Agile3D/README.md

 ssh -i mobisys2025.pem agile3d@172.30.166.233

 # we already have the docker environment running on both the embedded and desktop GPUs
-# On the Orin embedded GPU
-docker exec -it d94aaeae45f7 /bin/bash
-# On the desktop GPU
 docker exec -it mobisys2025 /bin/bash
 ```